More FM: Rodney

-Breakfast presented by Brent Harbour, followed by a local workday show with Shaun.

 Auckland

 91-8 More FM Auckland is a radio station serving the Auckland urban area and can be heard in parts of Waikato, such as Paeroa.
 More FM Auckland came to be in August 1993 and featured Kim (Kim Adamson) & Corbett (Jeremy Corbett) in the morning for 16 years.
 Its sole transmitter is at the top of the Sky Tower in central Auckland.
 The Auckland studios are used to present the network day, drive, night and weekend shows, the network news, and is the headquarters of the network.